-It’s time to add more perceived (and actual) value to the overall client experience.
+It’s time to increase the perceived (and actual) value of your clinic.

 For example, let’s pretend you’re a massage therapist.
 It’s been a slow month, and you can’t necessarily afford to offer a huge discount.
 So, instead of promoting 50% off a full body massage, why not increase the price by $20 and throw in a complimentary facial?

 That’s adding value without taking a huge financial hit.

 But, before we dive into service bundles, information sharing, and more, let’s talk about free ways to add value (while still nurturing the client relationship.)

 What if each clinician had their own “thing”?
 Some sort of individual flair they brought to your business.
 For example, Monica your receptionist loves to bake in her free time.
 When she’s not answering phone calls, responding to emails, sending out invoices … she’s dreaming about cupcakes.

 Why not encourage that passion?